LiDAR is fundamentally a distance technology. From an airplane or helicopter, LiDAR systems send light to the ground.

 GPS RECEIVERS: GPS receivers track the altitude and location of the airplane.
 These tracks are important for accurate terrain and elevation values.

-INERTIAL MEASUREMENT UNITS (IMU): As airplanes travel, IMUs tracks its tilt.
+INERTIAL MEASUREMENT UNITS (IMU): As airplanes travel, IMUs track their tilt.
 LiDAR systems use tilt to accurately measure the incident angle of the pulse.

 DATA RECORDERS: As LiDAR scans the surface, a computer records all of the pulse returns.
 Then, these recordings get translated into elevation.